edgelesssys/marblerun/docs/add-service.md

 ```

 These values correspond directly to values provided in a remote attestation quote from Intel SGX.
-Edgeless Mesh provides a tool to extract these values from a signed enclave.
+Marblerun provides a tool to extract these values from a signed enclave.
 You can find this tool in [tools/create_config.py](https://github.com/edgelesssys/coordinator/blob/master/tools/create_config.py):

 ```bash